8-106. Consent to adoption; waiver; consent to the release of information; notification to potential fathers

 C. The minority of the child or parent does not affect the child's or parent's competency to give consent in the instances set forth in this section.

 D. A consent to adopt is irrevocable unless obtained by fraud, duress or undue influence.

-E. An agency, the division or an attorney participating or assisting in a direct placement adoption pursuant to section 8-130 shall obtain from a birth parent, at the time consent for adoption is obtained, a notarized statement granting permission or withholding permission for the child being adopted, when the child reaches eighteen years of age, to obtain identifying and nonidentifying information about the child and the consenting birth parent.
-The agency, division or attorney shall inform the birth parent at the time of obtaining the notarized statement that the decision to grant permission or withhold permission may be changed at any time by filing a notarized statement with the court.
-The most recent notarized statement shall operate as consent for the court to grant or withhold identifying and nonidentifying information.
+E. An agency, the division or an attorney participating or assisting in a direct placement adoption pursuant to section 8-130 shall obtain from a birth parent, at the time consent for adoption is obtained, a notarized statement that acknowledges that when the child being adopted reaches eighteen years of age, the child may obtain a copy of the child's original birth certificate as provided in section 36-340.
+The birth parent shall also submit the contact preference form prescribed in section 36-340 to the agency, division or attorney for filing with the court.

 F. A notarized affidavit signed by the mother listing all potential fathers shall be filed with the court.
 The affidavit shall attest that all of the information contained in the affidavit is complete and accurate.